GerFr/Python-Gravity-Simulation/README.md

 A python installation is also needed.

 # Running the code
-Run the file "UI with solar system.py" either from the file explorer, an IDE or CMD/shell.
+Run the file main.py either from the file explorer, an IDE or CMD/shell.

 # Tweakables
 There are easily exchangeable variables in the init function of the Interface class in the "UI with solar system.py".